-The moment I walked into the room at the Swan I knew I wanted my bedroom at home to look exactly the same.
+The moment I walked into the room at The Swan Southwold I knew I wanted my bedroom at home to look exactly the same.
 The use of colour and light – a bright rug here, some lovely pictures there – was quirky and fun, and there was the shabby chic charm of colourful chairs, uplit pictures and a wooden dresser packed with essentials such as Nespresso coffee, Tyrells crisps and a complimentary bottle of Adams own Longshore vodka.

 The bathroom had full-sized Temple Spa toiletries, a luxurious fast-filling and very deep bath and there was lots of information to read about the hotel so you could fully immerse yourself in its history.
 The Swan itself dates back hundreds of years, with records of ale being brewed here as far back as 1345 – by determined ‘ale wife’ Johanna de Corby who kept on appearing in court thanks to the crime of selling ale in unmarked measures – and has been owned by Adnams ever since the brewery was founded in 1872.

 In spite of its age, the Swan feels very modern thanks to a recent refurbishment, and the well-thought out design of the bedroom continued into the public areas of which there are many, including a lounge, the Tap Room bar and the main restaurant, so you won’t have any problem finding a sofa or secluded spot to enjoy a drink, snack or afternoon tea.